dipankarmaikap/wp-graphql-data-url/README.md

 # Featured Image to DataUrl  for WP-GraphQL

 Recently Nextjs Announce support for blur Image placeholder Its a great news for the NextJS comunity.
-This plugin ads a base64 bataUrl to post Query so you can use it as `blurDataURL` in NextJS.
+This plugin ads a base64 Featured Image dataUrl to Wp-graphql post Query so you can use it as `blurDataURL` in NextJS.

 ## Retrieving the Featured Image DataUrl.